ecelis/iridescence/README.md

       - Edits properties for adapters and connections in the workspace
   * Adapter connects to a data source
     * An URL is the format to connect to any data source
-    * While editing the adapter propertis it tests the connection and when successful fetches the data structures from it
+    * While editing the adapter properties it tests the connection and when successful fetches the data structures from it
   * Connectors define the data flow and transformations between data sources